StuartCHAN/neural-qa/templates_generator/README.md

 ### 2. for extracting the articles from the Wikipedia pages:

-Then to begin the generation of templates by [templates_generate_main.py](https://github.com/StuartCHAN/neural-qa/blob/gsoc-stuart/templates_generator/templates_generate_main.py), we need the material prepared in last step, the text file, also if we want to employ the universal sentence encoder to match the newly generated templates towards the existing ones, a templateset about the same DBpedia ontology topic, e.g. `annoattions_Person.csv` for the `dbr_Barack_Obama` is needed:
+Then to begin the generation of templates by [templates_generate_main.py](https://github.com/StuartCHAN/neural-qa/blob/gsoc-stuart/templates_generator/templates_generate_main.py), we need the material prepared in the last step, the text file, also if we want to employ the universal sentence encoder to match the newly generated templates towards the existing ones, a template set about the same DBpedia ontology topic, e.g. `annoattions_Person.csv` for the `dbr_Barack_Obama` is needed:

-We can set whether to train a new universal sentence encoder verctorbase or not by setting the parameter `--train_vec` which has default as `False`,
+We can set whether to train a new universal sentence encoder vector base or not by setting the parameter `--train_vec` which has default as `False`,

-then if we set it `True` and the templateset exists, the system will save a vectorbase for it for further usage.
+then if we set it `True` and the template set exists, the system will save a vector base for it for further usage.